Reading

 Most children move into KS2 having completed the RW Inc phonics program, but some children may benefit from additional phonics-focused sessions and we, of course, provide these.

 Having said that, all children continue to use and apply their phonics knowledge when reading.
-Reading is taught several times a week in classes, using a range of engaging and appropriate texts, which typically link to the child’s current topic.
+Reading is taught several times a week in classes, using a range of engaging and appropriate texts.
+Our reading spines detail the exact texts we use.
+The lessons follow a carefully thought-out structure, which uses a range of activities to promote a love of reading, develop reading fluency and build comprehension.

 Children will bring home an independent reading book.
 Although we do dedicate time in school to reading these, we do expect children to read them at home as well, please.
 As a minimum, we ask for 3 reading sessions of ten minutes a week, but more would be great!